maimbeeb/Cook-Book/README.md

 	This page mimics many of the properties of the add recipe page, to help the user identify which fields they would like to update faster.

-	If the user wants to save the changes, or discard them, buttons are displayed at the bottom of the page respectively.
+	If the user wants to save the changes, or discard them, buttons are displayed to guide the user.

 	Delete Recipe

-	The user also has the option to delete a recipe from the page.
-To prevent users accidentally deleting recipes, a modal flashes up asking the user to confirm their decision before the recipe is permanently deleted from the database.
+	The user also has the option to delete a recipe from the page, to prevent users accidentally deleting recipes.
+An "Alert Popup" flashes asking the user to confirm their decision before the recipe is permanently deleted from the database.

 FEATURES

 		Existing features

-			'COOK-BOOK' == When the URL is entered it will always bring the user to the home page
+			'COOK-BOOK' - When the URL is entered it will always bring the user to the home page

-			'Add New Recipe' - button - when clicked, it will allows the user to add new recipe
+			'Add New Recipe' - "Button" when clicked, it will allows the user to add new recipe

-			'Search By Recipe Name' - button - when clicked, it will allows user to search recipes by Recipe Name
+			'Search By Recipe Name' - "Button" when clicked, it will allows user to search recipes by Recipe Name

-			'View' - button - when clicked, will bring to individual recipe page
+			'View' - "Button" when clicked, will bring to individual recipe page

-			'Edit Recipe' - button - allows user to edit particular recipe and make changes
+			'Edit Recipe' - "Button" allows user to edit particular recipe and make changes

-			'Remove' - button - allows user to remove particualar recipe
+			'Remove' - "Button" allows user to remove particualar recipe

 		Features left to implement

 			Feature that will allow user remove or edit(make changes) only its own recipes - but not others users recipes.

 Technologies Used

 		HTML
 			This project uses HTML to build the foundation of the web application and includes links to JS, CSS, and Font Awesome.